 Person means as such term is defined in section 391-3-4-.01 of the Georgia Rules for Solid Waste Management and means the State of Georgia or any other state or agency or institution thereof, and any municipality, county, political subdivision, public or private corporation, solid waste authority, special district empowered to engage in solid waste management activities, individual, partnership, association or other entity in the state or any other state.
-The term "person" also includes any officer or governing or managing body of any municipality, political subdivision, solid waste authority, special district empowered to engage in solid waste activities, or public or private corporation in this state or any other state.
-The term "person" also includes employees, departments, and agencies of the federal government.
+The term "person" also includes any officer or governing or managing body of any municipality, political subdivision, solid waste authority, special district empowered to engage in solid waste activities, solid waste authority, special district empowered to engage in solid waste activities, or public or private corporation in this state or any other state.
+The term "person" also includes any officer state.
+The term "person" also includes any other state.